miguelrcborges/blog/content/arrays.md

 since moving the memory on insertions/deletions will have a small cost.

 In higher memory loads, should be considered the amount of needed insertions/deletions.
-If it is needed to do frequently this operations, should be considered using a linked list (the data structure which will be addressed in the next article).
+If it is needed to do frequently these operations, should be considered using instead a linked list (the data structure which will be addressed in the next article).
 Another possible solution would be a mix of the both structures, a linked list of arrays.

-# Extra resources:w
+# Extra resources

 - [A paper which addresses the value of good memory locality.
 The paper is a bit complex so don't mind not getting it immediatally](https://www.akkadia.org/drepper/cpumemory.pdf)
 - [Wikipedia's Array Page](https://en.wikipedia.org/wiki/Array_(data_structure))